Bruce E. Hicks

 General Manager - Houston

-In his 27 years as a public relations executive, he has both agency and corporate experience, including his highly public role as chief spokesman for Continental Airlines and Texas Air Corporation for more than a decade.
+In his 41 years as a public relations executive, he has both agency and corporate experience, including his highly public role as vice president, corporate communications for Continental Airlines and Texas Air Corporation for the first decade of deregulation.
+As a journalist, Hicks was the spaceflight bureau chief for both United Press International and the Houston Chronicle, night city editor of the Austin American-Statesman and editor of the weekly Austin Citizen.

 Most memorable inspiration: